Palace of the Soviets: After the demolition (1941–1956)

 Iofan and the remnants of his team spent most of the war in Sverdlovsk working on defense projects.
 He would later recall that in December 1941, at the peak of the Battle of Moscow, unnamed authorities instructed him to resume work on the palace.
 However, there is plenty of evidence that he did not have resources to do it.
 Work on the palace proceeded slowly in Iofan's free time.
 The next iteration of the design, the so-called Sverdlovsk variant, emerged only at the end of 1943.
 It was superficially similar to the 1937 design, but looked flatter, heavier and lacked the dynamics of the original.
-Iofan removed the ribbed pylons from the upper layers and added lots of oversized, opulent sculpture.
+Iofan removed the ribbed pylons from the upper layers and added many oversized, opulent sculptures.
 The Sverdlovsk Variant was presented at the Kremlin in 1944 and in 1945, and became the new canon replacing the pre-war designs in mass media.

 However, by this time, Stalin had lost interest in the palace.
 Instead, in January 1947, the state concentrated resources on eight lesser skyscrapers in Moscow.
 Early official announcements presented the new project as a constellation of towers centered around the dominant Palace of the Soviets.
 Very soon the new towers were given priority over any pre-war plans, and effectively replaced the Palace as the new propaganda icons.
 Unfinished projects launched before the war were quietly scrapped or repurposed to the needs of new tenants.
 By 1953, seven of eight planned towers were actually built, while the palace became a phantom, a fruitless exercise in "paper architecture".